Essays – Momentum

 - Don’t use a pronoun where the antecedent is not clear.

 - Don’t present subordinate ideas when the relationship to the main idea is not clear.

-In general, avoid poetics.
-For example, resist oxymorons, especially those overwritten and not related to story purpose.
+In general, avoid poetics in fictional prose.
+For example, resist the oxymoron, especially those overwritten and not related to story purpose.
 An oxymoron (figure of speech with contradictory terms: example—falsely true) can be an effective poetic technique but is rarely, if ever, useful in fiction.
 Oxymoron, by definition, is opaque, if not obscure.
-It is language in love with itself and in literary-fiction prose, it stops the action.
+It is language in love with itself, and in literary-fiction prose it stops the action.

 Alliteration, repetitive sounds at the beginning of words (tiny tinsel-like tots teetering together), also stops a reader of prose fiction.
 Although useful in poetics when tastefully constructed, it is amateurish in fiction.

 Metaphor is the muscle that enlivens the skeleton of fiction and illuminates new understanding.
 But clear metaphors are needed in fiction, less so in poetry.
 In fiction, don’t keep the reader guessing with obscure connections between the comparisons.
 Present clear metaphoric associations.
 A simile, a type of metaphor, is an example.
 In fiction, it is essential that the comparison in a simile is perfect in logic (and accepted by the reader).
 A is like B in a way that makes the reader understand A better.
 A’s comparison to B has to depend on differences between the two.
 If there is no difference, there is no effect.
 A rose is like a rose.
 No effect.
 The rose is not clarified for us.
 If there is too much difference, so the comparison is unbelievable or not understandable, there is also no effect.
 A rose is like a locomotive.
 Let's try some closer comparison with a beauty connection.
 A rose is like a sunrise on the first day of spring.
 Not great, but a little closer to a successful simile.